Quantification of powder samples

 Real-time predictions

 In addition to analyzing images that are already recorded on your hard drive, you can also use Breeze to analyze images in real-time directly from the camera.
 If your computer is not connected to a camera, you can simulate this by using the camera simulator in Breeze.
 With this, it will read images from your hard drive and analyze them continuously.
-By default, it will use the measurements from the current Record study as input.
+By default, it will use the measurements from the current Record project as input.

 In the “Play” mode and with your workflow selected, Press “Analyse”